irgroup-classrooms/dis25-2022/README.md

 After easter all sessions are hosted at TH Köln, Claudiusstraße 1.
 The sessions will be held life.
 Slides will be usually available a night before the actual lecture.
 We try to record all lectures and tutorials for later referal (not sure how this works out with the sessions at Claudiusstraße).

-## Schedule for Sommer Semester 2022
+## Schedule for Summer Semester 2022

 (L) Lectures; (T) Tutorials; (P) Project